5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 **Category 3: Expected blanks (correct by design)**

 GRADE, SCORE and GRADE DATE had large blank counts: 148,032, 15,926 and 155,856 respectively.
 Before taking any action, an investigation query grouped the results by INSPECTION TYPE.
-This revealed that blank grades were directly linked to specific inspection types — not all inspection types generate an official grade, so these blanks were correct by design rather than errors.
+This revealed that blank grades were directly linked to specific inspection types; not all inspection types generate an official grade, so these blanks were correct by design rather than errors.

 **Action taken:** Rather than populating these blanks with invented values, empty strings were converted to proper NULL values.
 This preserves the meaning of the data while using the correct SQL standard for representing missing values.